EllieAnt/CI553-miniStore/README.md

+# Mini-Store Coursework for CI553 Object Oriented Development and Testing

+Hand im date: 10/01/25 15:00

+I have left in unsuccessful attempts at additional code in comments.

+## Previous Notes:

 ###### CI553-miniStore, release for the 2024-CI553 cohort.
 ###### This is a deliberately convoluted legacy codebase for the CI553 coursework.
 ###### This version was simplified from catshop system of the previous year CW.